Frontal protection system: Operation

 Testing in 2001 showed that steel bull bars could lead to greater risk of injury.
-Later studies carried out by MIRA, one of the UK's leading testing-facilities, may have proved that the latest development of a vehicle Frontal Protection System can make many 4x4 vehicles safer in the event of front-end collisions with pedestrians or cyclists.
+Later studies carried out by MIRA, one of the UK's leading testing-facilities, may have proved that the latest development of a vehicle Frontal Protection System can make some 4x4 vehicles safer in the event of front-end collisions with pedestrians or cyclists.
 Calculations based on these tests show that if fitted to a current large 4x4 vehicle, an FPS could save lives and reduce serious pedestrian-injuries.

 This legislation amounts to a de facto ban on Frontal Protection Systems, due to the high cost of compliance and type testing, and the sheer complexity of the law.
 The type testing procedure can be seen here.

 At least one small manufacturer of FPS has ceased production in the UK due to the costs of testing exceeding £100,000 per design.
 They now sell winch bumpers made from solid steel instead, which are not banned.
 The company behind the push for the change in the law, Concept Mouldings Ltd, ironically went bankrupt due to these high costs of testing.

 Directive 2005/66/EC was repealed effective 24 November 2009.